Skip to content

 Fun fact: The ancestors of whales were four-legged creatures that adapted over millions of years to sea life before evolving from terrestrial mammals to fully aquatic whales.
 Whales are a perfect example of Darwin’s theory of evolution.

 The existence of whales in Egypt was not shore-based.
-The whale fossils that were discovered west of Egypt are living evidence that a bay of sea once existed in this area—the Wadi El Hitan.
+The whale fossils discovered west of Egypt are living evidence that a bay of sea once existed in this area—the Wadi El Hitan.

 The Extinction of Whales & the Geographical Shift of the Valley